10 Ways To Propagate Pay Equity

 Here are ten effective ways to propagate pay equity:

-4. Establish a committee of people from different departments committed to paying equity.
+4. Establish a committee of people from different departments committed to pay equity:

-5. Work with union representatives or community organizations to reach out to women in low-paying professions.
+5. Work with union representatives or community organizations:

-6. Have managers set goals for themselves and make sure they know what those goals are; then see if they're doing their job well enough (and if not, hold them accountable)
+6. Have managers set goals for themselves and make sure they know what those goals are:

-7. Create a system where employees can report problems or ask questions anonymously without fear of retribution or retaliation from their employers.
+7. Create a system where employees can report problems or ask questions anonymously:

-9. Ensure managers don't intimidate female employees into silence by reacting negatively when they bring up their ideas.
+9. Ensure managers don't intimidate female employees into silence:

 Advantages of Pay Equity in The Modern World